Certified Nursing Assistant (CNA) Job Description Template

 Certified Nursing Assistant (CNA)

 Tips: The introduction to your CNA job description should consist of one to two paragraphs that highlight your working environment, core values, and a little about you as an employer.
 Take this opportunity to highlight your residence or medical facility and why you stand apart from the crowd.
-Pick a few appealing benefits to surface at the beginning of your description, such as shift flexibility or free continuing education, to get the attention of applicants.
+Include a few appealing benefits in the beginning of your description, such as shift flexibility or free continuing education, to get the attention of applicants.
 This is your opportunity to market your facility, so make your pitch.

 Template: